 Foreign General Cemetery, Yokohama

 Eliza’s final place of rest is in a cemetery in Yokohama where her ashes were deposited at the gravesite of her mother and brother.
+They share a headstone, at lower left.
 (Photo: Diana Parsell)